 When you buy sprouted brown rice you will see package directions for cooking it either on the stovetop or in a rice cooker.
 However, you will not find directions for how to cook it in a pressure cooker.
 If you love using your pressure cooker for all things edible, we have directions for you right below so you can cook sprouted brown rice in an instant pot.

 In case you find sprouted brown rice in the bulk bin or if you’re like me and store your grains in airtight food containers, you may not have the package directions.
-If that is the case, we want to give you standard directions for cooking sprouted brown rice on the stovetop or in a rice cooker.
+If that is the case, we want to give you standard directions for cooking germinated brown rice on the stovetop or in a rice cooker as well.

 How to cook sprouted brown rice in an instant pot

 Add the rice, liquid, and salt to the pressure cooker then seal the lid and the steam release valve.
-Set the timer for 16 minutes and let the pressure cooker do its thing.
+Set the timer and let the pressure cooker do its thing.

-When the cooking is complete, let the pressure cooker sit undisturbed for 10 minutes.
-After 10 minutes you can manually release the rest of the pressure inside the cooker and fluff the rice with a fork.
+When the cooking is complete, let the pressure cooker do a natural release for 10 minutes before manually releasing the rest of the pressure.

-Since a pressure cooker has minimal evaporation, it does not take as much liquid when you cook food under pressure.
+Since a pressure cooker has minimal evaporation, it does not take as much liquid.
 Use a ratio of 1 cup sprouted brown rice to 1- cup liquid when you cook with a pressure cooker.

 What about the rice cook mode on the instant pot?

 Are you are wondering what that rice mode is for and why we don’t suggest using it for cooking sprouted brown rice?
-We tried the rice cook mode on the instant pot and it doesn’t cook the sprouted brown rice completely.
-Use the instant pot rice cook mode for regular ol’ white rice but when you cook this sprouted brown rice, follow our instructions for perfectly cooked sprouted brown rice.
+We tried the rice cook mode on the instant pot and it doesn’t cook the germinated rice completely.
+Use the instant pot rice cook mode for regular ol’ white rice but when you cook this sprouted brown rice, follow our instructions in the recipe card.

 How to cook sprouted brown rice in a rice cooker